arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 ```

 If we write a lot of test data in the test code, the test quickly becomes unreadable.
-One solution to this is to provide the data in an external CSV file using the `@CsvFileSource` annotation.
+One solution is to provide the data in an external CSV file using the `@CsvFileSource` annotation.

 Using the previous roman numeral example, we start by creating a comma-separated list of parameters in `roman-numeral.csv` file that we will put in `src/test/resources`.
 Each line from the file works as a list of parameters: